jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ## Innsbruck

-The journey from Konstanz to Innsbruck was the first one that I used my Interrail pass on, as you can't use the pass in your country of home residence except for the first and last leg of your journey (Germany in my case).
+The journey from Konstanz to Innsbruck was the first one that I used my Interrail pass on, as you can't use the pass in your country of home residence (Germany for me) except for the first and last leg of your journey.
 I chose the train route with the fewest transfers: from Konstanz to Zurich, and then from Zurich to Innsbruck.

-The train rides did not go as smoothly as the rail schedule lead me to believe they would.
+These first few train rides did not go as smoothly as the rail schedule led me to believe they would.
 The one from Konstanz to Zurich required me to take a local tram to a different bus stop where they took everyone who was supposed to be on that train to another station where I finally got on my orirignally planned train.
 This added about 30 minutes to my schedule, and unfortunately the train from Zurich to Innsbruck I wanted to catch only had a 25 minute window for me to catch on my original schedule.

 So I had to spend 2 hours in Zurich (which was very nice actually, there is a park just outside a natural history museum that I sat in and read parts of numerous books).